-This getaway house nashville review is in collaboration with Getaway.
+This getaway house Nashville review is in collaboration with Getaway.
 All thoughts and opinions are my own.

 Have you heard of Getaway House?
 Getaway House is a network of tiny cabins nestled in the heart of nature.
 They have locations all over the country and last weekend I was invited to the one-year anniversary of their Nashville outpost in Dale Hollow.
 I’m going to share a little more about Getaway House and what to do at their Nashville location!